f4exb/sdrangel/plugins/feature/satellitetracker/readme.md

 This dialog determines the actions the Satellite Tracker will take when AOS or LOS occurs for a satellite.
 First, select a satellite from the dropdown box.
 Information about the satellite's transmit and receive modes should appear in the field at the bottom of the dialog, if available in the SatNogs database.

-To perform an action on an SDRangel device set on AOS or LOS, press the + button.
-This will add a row in the table, allowing you to select:
+To perform an action on an SDRangel device set on AOS or LOS, press the "Add device set" button.
+This will add a new, allowing you to select:

 * The device set that will be controlled.
 This will list all currently open device sets.
 You can also type the name of a new device set.
 * The preset to load on AOS.
 This allows preset device settings (E.g. centre frequency) and demodulators to be opened when the satellite becomes visible.